zaproxy/zaproxy-website/site/content/docs/docker/about.md

 ```bash
 docker container run -v $(pwd):/zap/wrk/:rw -t owasp/zap2docker-weekly zap.sh -cmd -autorun /zap/wrk/zap.yaml
 ```

-Note that `$(pwd)` is only supported on Linux and MacOS - on Windows you will need to replace this with the full current working directory.

 ### ZAP GUI in a Browser
 Yes, you can run the ZAP Desktop GUI in a browser.
 You can use it in just the same way as the Swing UI and can even proxy via it.<br>